Obtaining the Proper Supply Chain Certifications

 Discover different types of supply chain certifications and which one is right for you with this helpful guide.

-[Featured Image] A man with supply chain certification walks around a warehouse with a tablet, while his coworker waits in the background with a forklift.
+[Featured Image] A person with supply chain certification walks around a warehouse with a tablet, while their coworker waits in the background with a forklift.

 What is supply chain management?